riandyrn/mirsal/docs/api_design/http_api.md

 GET /chat/topics?size=10&start_index=5
 ```

-This request will fetch up to `10` next least updated topics starting from topic with index `5` from the overall topics in database.
+This request will fetch up to `10` next least updated topics starting from topic with index `5` from the overall topics exist in database.

 **Responses:**